BE-Webdesign/wp-graphql-docs/getting-a-taxonomy.md

 }
 ```

-More to come on terms.
+More to come on taxonomies.